On the occurrence of boundary solutions in two-way incomplete tables: Introduction

 \section{Introduction}

 Contingency tables with fully observed counts and partially classified margins (nonresponses) are called incomplete tables.
 The following three types of missing data mechanisms have been proposed in the literature (Little and Rubin (2002)): missing completely at random (MCAR), missing at random (MAR) and not missing at random (NMAR).
-The missing mechanism is said to be (a) MCAR when missingness is independent of both observed and unobserved data, (b) MAR when missingness depends only on observed data, and (c) NMAR if missingness depends only on unobserved data.
+The missing mechanism is said to be (a) MCAR when missingness is independent of both observed and unobserved data, (b) MAR when missingness depends only on observed data, and (c) NMAR if missingness depends on unobserved data.
 Nonresponses are called ignorable when the missing data mechanism is MAR or MCAR, and the parameters governing the missing data mechanism are distinct from those to be estimated.
 They are nonignorable when the missing data mechanism is NMAR.

 Log-linear models have generally been used to study missing data mechanisms in incomplete tables (see Park {\it et al.}~(2014) and references therein).
 However, under nonignorable models, a boundary solution occurs when the cell probabilities of non-respondents are estimated to be zeros for certain levels of the missing variables.
+That is, the maximum likelihood estimators (MLE's) of the parameters lie on the boundary of the parameter space.
 Note that the problem of boundary solutions is an important one as it has serious consequences for statistical inference.
 For example, the observed counts cannot be reproduced by a perfect fit model (a model for which the estimated expected counts are equal to the observed counts) if boundary solutions occur.
 This implies that the fit is inadequate and the parameter estimates are imprecise.
-The maximum likelihood estimators (MLE's) of the parameters lie on the boundary of the parameter space.
-The log likelihood function is flat due to which convergence of the EM algorithm to the boundary MLE's requires a lot of iterations.
+The log likelihood function is flat and, therefore, convergence of the EM algorithm to the boundary MLE's requires a lot of iterations.
 Also, the eigenvalues of the covariance matrix are inappropriate (either around zero or negative), which implies some parameter estimates have large estimated standard errors and wide confidence intervals.
 Hence, it is useful to study various forms of boundary solutions and explore conditions for their occurrence in incomplete tables.